 Riboflavin taken as supplement adds urine a yellow-orange color.

-Vitamin B2 - biological role, health benefits
+Vitamin B2 function in the body and health benefits

 Vitamin B2 works in a conjunction with flavoproteins as a part of flavin adenine dinucleotide (FAD) and flavin mononucleotide (FMN) coenzymes.
 These enzymes (flavoproteins) produce an energy by transferring electrons in a lot of different oxidation-reduction (redox) reactions.